ivandokov/depy/readme.md

 )
 ```
 This array holds the files and folders which will be excluded from the deploying process.
 They will not be uploaded to the server.
-**Important** the supported patterns can be found in zip documentation at https://linux.die.net/man/1/zip for --exclude argument
+**Important** the supported patterns can be found in zip documentation at https://linux.die.net/man/1/zip for `--exclude` argument.

 ### Shared
 ```bash